RMS: Ally or Enemy of the Revenue Manager?

 • This combination maximizes efficiency and accuracy in revenue management.

-Important Functionalities in an RMS
+Important Features in an RMS

 Needs Analysis

-Adaptability according to Hotel Typology
+Adaptability according to Hotel Type

 Avoid Imitating the Neighbor